 Should you not be looking for IFS in particular then we will work out together which model (or combination of models) may be most helpful for you.
-For example Cognitive Behaviour Therapy or EMDR can be helpful at times, other times being informed by a model such as Cognitive Analytical Therapy or Internal Family Systems is more appropriate, to understand your patterns of relating to both yourself and others.
+For example Cognitive Behaviour Therapy or EMDR can be helpful at times, other times being informed by a model such as Cognitive Analytical may be helpful.
 We may draw on Compassion Focused Therapy if you are very self critical or DBT skills training should this seem most suitable.
-Additionally, trauma can often reside heavily in the body, with us feeling constantly tense, on edge, angry, fearful or anxious.
+Trauma can often reside heavily in the body, with feeling constantly tense, on edge, angry, fearful or anxious.
 As such, we may incorporate body exercises into a talking therapy or EMDR to provide a holistic and evidence based approach.
 We may provide you with an integrative therapy which draws on the principles and skills held within a number of different psychological models.

 After we have an agreed understanding of your difficulties (usually one to three contacts), we will always agree with you in advance the number of sessions before embarking on a therapy.

 We will be interested in what you would like to change in your life and what may be currently preventing you from living the life that you would like to be living.